 The Ego is not our enemy.
 It’s a tool, but most people live with this mechanism turned on all the time, so they confuse it for themselves.
 However, the real you would like to take off this mask and be fully present more often.
 You simply need to learn how to use your Ego.

-The Ego is a Comfortable Mask
+The Comfortable Mask

 So, you learn how to use your Ego properly.
 When we do this, we open up a whole universe of hidden options.
 Otherwise, the Ego uses us.